iStock opens can of nasty worms

 - Window-shopping: the Future of Design?

-- If you find yourself uncontrollably compelled to upload a logo, knock yourself out
+- If you find yourself uncontrollably compelled to upload a logo, go for it

 I agree with you whole-heartedly with this.
 Whenever a “designer’s” profitability rests on designing as many logos as possible, while spending as little time on each as possible (think design contests) jacking other people’s work is never far outside the realm of possibility.
 It will be certainly be interesting to see how this plays out, especially with iStock’s recent $10K “guarantee” that all their images are legit.